Walter Verco

 Sir Walter John George Verco KCVO (18 January 1907 – 10 March 2001) was a long-serving officer of arms who served in many capacities at the College of Arms in London.

 Biography

 Walter John George Verco was born in London on 18 January 1907.
 He was educated at Tollington Park Central School.

 In 1954 he was appointed Rouge Croix Pursuivant of Arms in Ordinary.
 He was on the Earl Marshal's staff for the funeral of King George VI in 1952, the Queen's coronation in 1953, the funeral of Sir Winston Churchill in 1965 and the Investiture of the Prince of Wales in 1969.
 He was also appointed Earl Marshal's Secretary in 1961.
 In 1960, Verco was promoted to Chester Herald of Arms in Ordinary.
 He was promoted to Norroy and Ulster King of Arms in 1971.
-He was appointed Surrey Herald Extraordinary in 1980, a post he held until May 1996.
+He was appointed Surrey Herald Extraordinary in 1980.
+He retired as Earl Marshal's Secretary, Inspector of RAF and of RAAF Badges and Advisor on Naval Heraldry in 1996, and died 10 March 2001 in Chichester.

-Verco was also Honorary Genealogist to the Royal Victorian Order.
+Verco was Honorary Genealogist to the Royal Victorian Order from 1968 to 1988 and Secretary to the Order of the Garter from 1974 to 1988.